getzola/zola/docs/content/documentation/content/shortcodes.md

 ```

 This template is very straightforward: an iframe pointing to the YouTube embed URL wrapped in a `<div>`.
-In terms of input, this shortcode expects at least one variable: `id`.
-Because the other variables
+In terms of input, this shortcode expects at least one variable: `id` ([example here](#shortcodes-without-body)).
-are in an `if` statement, they are optional.
+Because the other variables are in an `if` statement, they are optional.

 That's it.
 Zola will now recognise this template as a shortcode named `youtube` (the filename minus the `.html` extension).